dprymudrau/ZebrunnerAgent/README.md

 ```

 ## Locale
 If you want to get full reporting experience and collect as much information in Zebrunner as its possible, you may want to report the test run locale.
-It can be done by 2 options:
+It can be done via one of the options below:
 1. By providing a value via environment variable `REPORTING_RUN_LOCALE` or property `ReportingRunLocale`.
 2. Using `#setLocale` function from `Locale` class: